bihealth/sodar-core/docs/source/app_projectroles_settings.rst

     If true, allow non-admin local users to update their user account details.
-    This can also be be set False per each user by modifying the ``enable_update`` field in the user model (bool, default=True) ``PROJECTROLES_KIOSK_MODE``
+    This can also be be set False per each user by modifying the ``enable_update`` field in the user model (bool, default=True) ``PROJECTROLES_BREADCRUMB_STICKY``
-    If true, allow accessing certain project views *without* user authentication in order to e.g. demonstrate features in a kiosk-style deployment.
-Also hides and/or disables views not intended to be used in this mode (bool) ``PROJECTROLES_BREADCRUMB_STICKY``
     Set this false to make project breadcrumb navigation scroll along page content.
 If true, maintain a sticky breadcrumb below the titlebar instead.